apache/couchdb-documentation/src/api/database/compact.rst

     :synopsis: Deprecated endpoint to support CouchDB versions < 3.0 replicators.

+    .. versionchanged:: 3.0.0 Deprecated; endpoint is a no-op.

     Before 3.0 this was used to commit recent changes to the database in case the ``delayed_commits=true`` option was set.
 That option is always ``false`` now, so commits are never delayed.
 However, this endpoint is kept